Daskott/kronus/ReadMe.md

 # Kronus
-A CLI App to help with staying in touch with the people that matter
+A CLI App to help you stay in touch with the people that matter by leveraging the [google calender API]().
+You can create `touchbase` events for contacts in any group, up to a Max of **7** contacts.
 ```
 The application is a tool to generate recurring google calender events for each of your contacts,
 to remind you to reach out and see how they are doing :)